Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Introduction

 The remainder of this paper is organized as follows.
 In Sec. \ref{sec:def_SCAD_MCP}, we introduce the nonconvex sparse penalties, SCAD and MCP, used in this study.
 The equilibrium properties of compressed sensing under SCAD and MCP are studied in Sec. \ref{sec:replica}, based on the replica method under replica symmetric (RS) assumption.
-In Sec. \ref{sec:success}, the limit for the perfect reconstruction is derived for SCAD and MCP, and we show that their performance overcomes $\ell_1$ reconstruction limit and the algorithmic limit of the Bayes-optimal method.
-In Sec. \ref{sec:AMP}, we demonstrate the actual reconstruction of the signal using AMP in numerical experiments on simulated datasets.
+In Sec. \ref{sec:success}, the limit for the perfect reconstruction is derived for SCAD and MCP, and we show that their performance is expected to overcome $\ell_1$ reconstruction limit and the algorithmic limit of the Bayes-optimal method by investigating the presence of phase transitions and the local stability of the solution corresponding to the perfect reconstruction.
+In Sec. \ref{sec:AMP}, we demonstrate the actual reconstruction of the signal using AMP, and show that the reconstructed signal diverges when the nonconvexity parameters are small, even when the reconstruction is theoretically supported.
+We show that this divergence can be suppressed by introducing the nonconvexity control.
 Sec. \ref{sec:summary} is devoted to the summary and discussion of this paper.